Myth or reality?

 Formalising your agreement

 When an agreement is reached about your property settlement division, we will guide you through the formalisation process.
 It is important to formalise your agreement with your former partner, for example, when there is an intended superannuation split or the transfer of the home from joint names to only one party’s name.
 Agreements can be formalised one of two ways:-

 Please see our information about these two methods of formalising your agreement.

 In the unfortunate event that you cannot resolve your property settlement via the above methods, then an application to either the Family Court or Federal Circuit Court may be necessary.
 The path of last resort.
-At Coates Grace Family Law, we will guide and support you through this process, drafting your Court documents and appearing with you at Court events.
+At Parry Coates Family Law, we will guide and support you through this process, drafting your Court documents and appearing with you at Court events.

 Please also talk to us about time limits that apply if you are divorced from your former partner.

 “Thank you both for being firm, caring and keeping me realistic and focused during my difficult time.
 I know without you both I would not have done so well!”